 Who the course is for:

-This advanced underwater photogrammetry course is for anyone who has already learnt the fundamental skills required for working with underwater photogrammetry and wants to learn more in order to achieve better results or work on more complex projects.
+This advanced underwater photogrammetry course is for anyone who has already learnt the fundamental skills required for working with underwater photogrammetry.
+Gain advanced knowledge and skills to implement more challenging underwater 3D projects!

 What you will learn: